 Why are Aftermarket Mini-Starters Recommended for ALL Sanderson Header Applications?

-I'm fairly comfortable that this has been explained above.
-We have no control over what OEM-style starter a customer has on their vehicle.
+I'm reasonably comfortable with the explanation above.
+We have no control over a customer's OEM-style starter on their vehicle.
 We had no control over the rebuild process, or the part numbers the rebuilder has decided to merge into one "fits all" replacement number.
 We cannot build every header for every possible starter a customer may use.
 However, we can recommend aftermarket mini-starters to alleviate all clearance problems while providing additional benefits.
-Yes, we also understand the cost involved in purchasing a quality aftermarket starter.
-However, it is important to understand that this recommendation does not lie solely on header clearance.
+Yes, we also understand the cost of purchasing a quality aftermarket starter.
+However, it is essential to know that this recommendation does not lie solely on header clearance.
 Other benefits of mini-starters include:

 Do yourself a favor and install an aftermarket mini starter.